What Are the Advantages of Using the Interlocking Golf Grip?

 Natural Strength

-It also allows even players with stronger hands to keep a firm grip without a lot of tension in the hands and forearms.
+It also allows even players with strong hands to keep a firm grip without a lot of tension in the hands and forearms.
 Since keeping those muscles relaxed during your swing is essential to creating clubhead speed – relaxed muscles can move more quickly – an interlocking grip may help you develop more clubhead speed without losing control of the club.